 Request Information

-Upon graduation, students will have obtained hundreds of hours in the field, from classroom labs, to research.
-This experience puts our students a step above the rest when it comes to working for government agencies, non-profits, consulting firms, and others.
+Our graduates spend hundreds of hands-on learning hours in the field, building knowledge and skills on-site for projects ranging from classroom labs to research.
+This firsthand experience puts our students a step above the rest when it comes to working for government agencies, nonprofits, consulting firms, and others.

 What Will I Study?

-If you love to be outside and are interested in studying ecological systems and how land-use management decisions are made to improve natural resources, you will feel at home in our applied ecology and environmental science program - home to endless opportunities for research.
+If you love the outdoors and are interested in studying ecological systems and how land-use management decisions are made to improve natural resources, you will feel at home in our applied ecology and environmental science program—home to endless opportunities for research.

 - Explore, measure, document, and analyze the terrestrial and aquatic ecosystems of the Keweenaw Peninsula.
-Bordered by Lake Superior, blanketed with forest and wetlands, our backyard is an ideal living lab.
+With 5,000 University-owned acres blanketed with forest and wetlands, our backyard is an ideal living lab.

 - Make land-use decisions to enhance ecosystem composition, structure, and function.